-- Washburn Law students are considered to be in good standing when their cumulative grade point average is 2.0 or above.
+Washburn Law J.D. students are considered to be in good standing for purposes of the Barbados program at a cumulative grade point average of 2.0 or above.

-Applications must be received no later than April 15, 2014.
-Enrollment is limited to 50 U.S. or Canadian law students; however, one-half of these enrollments will be reserved for Washburn Law students until March 3, 2014.
+Enrollment is limited to 50 U.S. students.
+Until March 4, 2016, half of the maximum places will be reserved for Washburn Law students.
 Enrollment will be granted in order of application receipt.
-Once 50 applications have been received, all subsequent applicants will have the opportunity to be put on a wait list.
+Once 50 applications have been received, all subsequent applicants will have the opportunity to be placed on a wait list.

-"Students enrolling in a semester or year-long study abroad program for credit toward a J.D. degree must have completed at least one year of full- or part-time law study at an ABA-approved law school or a law school described in Standard 506(a)(1) prior to enrolling."
+"Students enrolling in a foreign summer or intersession program for credit toward a J.D. degree must have completed at least one year of full- or part-time law study at an ABA-approved law school or a law school described in Standard 506(a)(1) prior to enrolling."

-Criteria for Approval of Foreign Semester and Year-Long Study Abroad Programs Established by ABA-Approved Law Schools, page 112, section VI.
+Criteria for Approval of Foreign Summer and Intersession Programs Established by ABA-Approved Law Schools, page 148, section V.B.